xJeris/EQIdleRPG/README.md

 &emsp; - Added Magic Resistance stat and capped resist at 75%. <br/>
 &emsp; - Added Crit chance for players, pets, bosses, and regular enemies. <br/>
-&emsp; - Changed equipment to use rarity and item modifiers along with item level <br/> &emsp; &nbsp;&nbsp;to create item score to help determine if an item should be replaced.
+&emsp; - Changed equipment to use rarity and item modifiers along with item level <br/> &emsp; &nbsp;&nbsp;&nbsp;to create item score to help determine if an item should be replaced.

 ## License